Tudat/tudat/installation/setupDevWindows.rst

    Do not install in Program Files, instead install Qt in your C:/ directory (or D:/ ...).
 Do not install it in the Program Files (x86) directory (or any directory with spaces), since this is know to cause issues later on.

 **Step 4: Select custom installation components**
     Click Next until you get to the Select Components step.
 Here you get the option to select which parts of the Qt SDK you wish to install, shown below.
-Only Qt Creator (default, can not be unchecked) and MinGW (latest version) from the Tools section are necessary.
+Only Qt Creator (default, can not be unchecked) and MinGW (64-bit, 7.3.0) from the Tools section are necessary.
 The debugger is recommended.

-    .. note:: It is necessary to have MinGW 4.9.1 (or greater), and recommended to use MinGW 5.3.0 (or greater).
+    .. note:: It is highly recommended to have the 64-bit version of MinGW (7.3.0 when installing Qt creator).
+If your system does not support 64 bits, you can use the 5.3.0 MingW, but some code features may not be supported.

 .. figure:: images/qtInstall.png